 Blog homepage with WP Rocket disabled – Location – North America, USA, Washinton DC

-Comparing with GTMetrix reveal the real power and magic of WP Rocket.
+Comparing with GTMetrix reveals the real power and magic of WP Rocket.
 Here is the homepage result testing with GTMetrix – Location – San Antonio, TX, USA on Chrome Desktop view.

 The GTMetrix result on the left of your screen (All Green) is when WP Rocket was enabled, and the result on the right (All Red) is when WP Rocket was disabled.

-Aside from the CLS score, which is even, WP Rocket improve every aspect of the homepage performance, especially reducing page seize by 720KB and Total Blocking Time by 440MS.
+Aside from the CLS score, which is even, WP Rocket improves every aspect of the homepage performance, significantly reducing page seize by 720KB and Total Blocking Time by 440MS.

 While individual pages have different performance scores due to diversity in how pages are being created, WP Rocket improves most pages Core Web Vitals and averages 0.02ms time to first bytes.